-But all is not well with Vim.
+But all was not well with Vim and me.

 Many Vim users also repeatedly state that Vim is only hard to use at first but when you really learn it, you become very productive.
 The problem with that statement for me was that I found myself just as productive when I used a simple text editor and

 Vim users (I am not one of them) will tell you something along the lines of "it is hard to use at first but when you really learn it, you become super productive".

 However, the second part of this sentence applies to just about every good editor out there: if you really learn Sublime Text, you will become super productive.
 If you really learn Emacs, you will become super productive.
 If you really learn Visual Studio... you get the idea.